-An Eating disorder is difficult to cope with, and it becomes increasingly challenging when your partner doesn’t show any desire to understand the what and why of your recovery journey.
+An eating disorder is difficult to cope with, and it becomes increasingly challenging when your partner doesn’t understand (or show a desire to understand) the what and why of your eating disorder recovery journey.

-It wasn’t until my boyfriend angrily told me to “wake the **** up” that I thought it may be time to leave him.
+It wasn’t until my boyfriend angrily told me to “Wake the f*** up” that I thought it may be time to leave him.

 But because I relied on him so much, I stuck around.
-I couldn’t imagine my life without him, even if he grossly misunderstood my struggle.
+I couldn’t imagine my life without him, even if he grossly misunderstood my eating disorder struggle.

 The longer I stayed with him, the more he teased me about my eating and exercise habits.
 Finally, we decided to end our relationship.

-If your partner or family member doesn’t seem to understand your eating disorder, please seek guidance and don’t settle for miscommunications and misunderstandings.
+If your partner or family member doesn’t seem to understand your eating disorder, there is help.